 Basil Chubb prize

 The Political Studies Association of Ireland has established an annual award to recognise the best PhD thesis (produced in an Irish university) in any field of politics.
 The award will take the form of a cheque for €200.
+Nominations are currently being sought for the 2018 prize; see here for more details.

 The PSAI is grateful to Taylor & Francis for generously sponsoring this prize.